 First-year applicants must also complete a core course of studies in high school as proscribed by the Higher Education Coordinating Board.
 Central Washington University recommends that students take additional courses to prepare them for university level work.

-Required Recommended English 4 years 4 years Mathematics 3 years, including 3 years, including algebra and geometry algebra, geometry, advanced algebra, trigonometry Social Studies 3 years 3 years, including U.S. history & government Science 2 years, including 3 years, including 1 year of biology, chemistry laboratory science or physics Foreign 2 years of a single 3 years of a single Language foreign language foreign language Fine & Perform- 1 year of art or music 2 years, 1 year of ing Arts or an additional year art and 1 year of of any of the above music categories
+Required English 4 years Mathematics 3 years, including algebra, geometry advanced algebra/ trigonometry Social Studies 3 years Science 2 years, including 1 year of laboratory science Foreign 2 years of a single Language foreign language Fine & Perform- 1 year of art or music ing Arts or an additional year of any of the above categories

 The University accepts students under the Running Start Program as provided for in RCW 28A.600.300 through RCW 28A.600.400.
 Students who have participated in the program, Running Start students must meet both first-year and transfer minimum requirements, and must submit either ACT or SAT scores and oficial copies of all academic transcripts.
 Running Start students are eligible for all first-year scholarships and must live on-campus for one calendar year regardless of number of college credits earned.

-Transfer students who have earned 40 or more college credits must arrange for current copies of all college transcripts to be sent to the Office of Admissions.
+Transfer students who have earned 40 or more college credits must send official copies of all college transcripts to the Office of Admissions.
 Each year, the University establishes a minimum cumulative GPA for automatic offer of admission.
 Transfer applicants who do not meet this minimum will be considered for alternative admission if their GPA is above 2.0.
-Students who have earned transferable associate of arts degrees from accredited Washington state community colleges will receive special consideration for admission as will transfer students for whom transfer is necessary to academic progress.
+Students who have earned transferable associate of arts degrees or associate of science degrees from accredited Washington state community colleges will receive priority consideration for admission.

 Central Washington University recognizes that many factors affect grades and test scores; therefore, applicants who have marginal admission indexes are invited to include with their applications any statements or information that they believe will more fully define their potential for academic success.